SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-Since we follow the AP format in round 3, I found that checking up on teams during case prep was pivotal to nipping unhealthy behaviors in the bud.
-Sometimes one person will be shy, and the other 2 people just talk
+Since we follow the AP format in round 3, 3 member teams can be unbalanced sometimes.
+I found that checking up on teams during case prep was pivotal to nipping unhealthy behaviors in the bud.
+Sometimes one person will be shy, and the other 2 people just talk to each other.
+Noticing this and reminding them to prep together can make a world of difference for this person.

+A very similar situation is when 2 friends come together for recruitments.
+Oth

 (talk about wrapping up recruitments fast to push tournaments early).